 - Scoop dough into 2 tablespoon balls, place on a parchment lined baking sheet at least 2 inches apart.
 Press down slightly (more if you want a thinner, crispier cookie, and less if you want a thicker, chewier cookie).

-- Bake for 8-10 minutes (depending on the size and thickness), until the centers are just set (a little soft is okay, as they will continue to se as they cool on the hot pan).
+- Bake for 8-9 minutes (depending on the size and thickness), until the centers are still glossy but the edges are set (they will continue to se as they cool on the hot pan).
 Let cool for 5-10 minutes before removing from the pan to cool completely.

 Want to save this recipe?